raszi/node-tmp/README.md

 You can set whether you want to remove the temporary file on process exit or not, and the destination directory can also be set.

+## An Important Note on Compatibility

+### Version 0.1.0

+Since version 0.1.0, all support for node versions < 0.10.0 has been dropped.

+Most importantly, any support for earlier versions of node-tmp was also dropped.

+If you still require node versions < 0.10.0, then you must limit your node-tmp dependency to versions below 0.1.0.

+### Version 0.0.33

+Since version 0.0.33, all support for node versions < 0.8 has been dropped.

+If you still require node version 0.8, then you must limit your node-tmp dependency to version 0.0.33.

+For node versions < 0.8 you must limit your node-tmp dependency to versions < 0.0.33.

 ## How to install

 ```bash